mattmcspirit/azurestack/README.md

 -VMpwd 'Passw0rd123!' -azureAdUsername "admin@contoso.onmicrosoft.com" -azureAdPwd 'Passw0rd123!' `
 -registerASDK -useAzureCredsForRegistration -azureRegSubId "01234567-abcd-8901-234a-bcde5678fghi"
 ```

+**Please Note**
+* If you also want the script to create and upload Windows Server 2019 images, simply include **-ISOPath2019 "D:\WS2019EVALISO.iso"** and the script will take care of the rest.

 **Scenario 2** - Using Azure AD for authentication.
 You wish to register the ASDK to Azure as part of the automated process.
 For registration, you wish to use a **different** set of Azure AD credentials from the set you used when you deployed your ASDK: